C# WebSocket

 var result = await ws.ReceiveAsync(buf, CancellationToken.None);

-We read the response with ReceiveAsync
+We read the response with ReceiveAsync.

-If the message type is WebSocketMessageType.Close
+If the message type is WebSocketMessageType.Close, we close the

-connection from the client side with CloseAsync
+connection from the client side with CloseAsync and print the

 closing description.
 Otherwise we print the received data.